CoasterFan5/Clubsaurus/README.md

 Edtech often does not consider education's best interests but instead focuses on sales and marketing.
 I hope Clubsaurus can be different.

+## Terminology
+This is mostly just so I don't mix it up:
+- Instance - The deployment of this project
+- Institution - Holds organizations and has it's own users
+- Organizations - clubs or student org

 ## Getting started with dev

 1. Clone the repo